 We use a collection of microbenchmarks to characterize the performance of the underlying hardware, compilers, and software libraries.
-The STREAM [10] triad memory bandwidth is 24 GB/s for a streaming MSP or 40 GB/s (aggregate) for 4 SSPs.
-The aggregate STREAM triad memory bandwidth for an X1 SMP node is 84 GB/s for 4 MSPs and 90 GB/s for 16 SSPs.
-This compares favorably with the Japanese Earth Simulator NEC SX-6 bandwidth of 30 GB/s for one processor and 213 GB/s for an 8 processor SMP node.
-Remote memory access bandwidth peaks at about 30 GB/s for the X1 (using Co-Array Fortran).
+The STREAMS [6] triad memory bandwidth is 24 GBs for a streaming MSP or 40 GBs (aggregate) for 4 SSPs.
+This compares favorably with the Japanese Earth Simulator NEC SX-6 bandwidth of 30 GBs.
+Remote memory access bandwidth peaks at about 30 GBs for the X1 (using Co-Array Fortran).